daffwt221/homelab-raspberry-network-stack/README.md

 ## Overview

 Homelab built on a Raspberry Pi 2B running as an always-on infrastructure node.
-The Pi handles DNS filtering, overlay networking, containerized services, lightweight NAS storage, and infrastructure monitoring — all without exposing any public ports.
+The Pi handles DNS filtering, overlay networking, containerized services, lightweight NAS storage, and infrastructure monitoring, all without exposing any public ports.

 ---